that others

 The minimum age for applying to the team is 18 years old.

 We only accept new members once a year.
-We interview applicants in January and our training program starts in March.
+We interview applicants toward the end of the year and our training program starts in the Spring the following year.

 The class size is limited, so we are not in a position to accept all applicants into the program.